SAP-samples/abap-cheat-sheets/28_Regular_Expressions.md

 *                            21        25

 "----- MATCH OFFSET/LENGTH additions -----
-"The following examples find the last occurence of a comma and the following content.
+"The following examples find the last occurrence of a comma and the following content.
 "\K denotes that the comma is excluded from the result.
 Using the offset and length "values, the part of the string is extracted.
 The examples underscore that you can "achieve the same thing differently with different PCRE syntax patterns (which also